rossta/sudokill/README.markdown

 Press "Play" when two players are connected to get a game going.

-To learn the TCP protocol or for an extra challenge, play against others at sudokill.com via command line:
+To learn the TCP protocol (or for an extra challenge), you can enter the game on sudokill.com via command line:

 	$ ./bin/sudokill play NAME